 In 2012, Jenny Burke was grateful to finally have a diagnosis for her son, Alex, who has suffered from devastating seizures since birth.
 But it wasn’t until Leah Schust connected with her three years later that she began to have hope in finding a cure for this rare genetic disorder.
 Jenny draws on her experiences in the publishing industry and as a small business owner to help the FamilieSCN2A Foundation reach it’s research and fundraising goals.
 She feels blessed to be working from home on behalf of all families affected by an SCN2A mutation while caring for her family (Alex's big brother, Sam, and husband, Mike) and volunteering in the local community.
 She lives in Sterling, Virginia.

 Board member Michelle Lewis was blessed with the birth of her first and only child, Eliana, in 2013.
 Shortly after birth, Eliana began having seizures, which began a five month journey in the NICU, where Eliana received her SCN2A diagnosis.
-Along with being a FamilieSCN2A Foundation board member, Michelle is a full time high school social studies teacher and avid sports fan.
+Along with being a FamilieSCN2A Foundation board member, Michelle is a full time special education teacher and avid sports fan.
 She resides, with her family, in Kansas City, Missouri.

 Director at Large, Research Committee